ibmdb/python-ibmdb/README.md

 ## Known Limitations for the Python driver

 If trusted context is not set up, there will be two failures related to trusted context.
 When thick client has been used then additional three failures related to create, recreate DB.

+`ibm_db` do not work with arm64 version of python, use x64 version.

 ## Known Limitations for the Python wrapper